MSc Bioinformatics and Systems Biology / Course details

 |Available as a free choice unit?||No|

 For Research Project 2 (RP2) of the MSc in Bioinformatics and Systems Biology, students will be working full time over a 3 month period (late May through August).
 Whereas RP1 engages the student in several activities designed to develop their research, presentation and report writing skills, RP2 is more focussed on the delivery of a dissertation, reporting the research carried out in RP2.
 The research project in Bioinformatics and/or Systems Biology is assigned towards the middle of Semester 2, based on matching student ranked choices to projects provided (via the course director) from University staff.
 Each topic in the list is typically described by a title, paragraph description and references.
 In some cases, two or more co-supervisors will be listed, reflecting the inter-disciplinary nature of the research.
-Assessment is via the writing of a dissertation.
+Assessment is via the writing of a dissertation and a research performance mark provided by the supervisor.
 RP1 and RP2, together with the taught course units, are designed to put students in a position to undertake cutting edge PhD or other research work in the general area of computational biology.
 In some cases work from RP1 or RP2 may lead directly to publishable material.
 In many cases the type of work performed for RP1 or RP2 leads to consolidation of new collaborations for students and staff, underpinning new combinations of computational and experimental work.

 - Further develop students in research project work.